 The Bottom Line

-Losing weight is quite simple once you understand the way your body works.
+Losing weight can be quite simple once you understand the way your body works.
 The key is knowing how much you should be eating and what your body needs to get healthy.
 If you are looking for a way to lose weight, these excellent tips and tricks on reducing your caloric intake without feeling hungry or deprived of the foods you love can help.
 Don’t forget to get active and move more.
-By following these simple guidelines, you will be well on your way to losing 2 pounds per week!
+By following these simple guidelines, you should be well on your way to losing 2 pounds per week!

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!